 - Senior Research Fellowship in 2021 at City University of Hong Kong

-Professor Xun-Li Wang is presently Head and Chair Professor in the Department of Physics, City University of Hong Kong.
+Professor Xun-Li Wang is presently Executive Director of Hong Kong Institute for Advanced Studies and Chair Professor of Physics, City University of Hong Kong.
 He graduated from Peking University with a B.S. in Physics and went to the US as a CUSPEA scholar, receiving a PhD in Physics from Iowa State University.

 Prior to joining City University of Hong Kong in 2012, he had been working at Oak Ridge National Laboratory in the US, rising through the ranks to Distinguished Staff Member.
 He was responsible for the design, construction, and commissioning of VULCAN, a powerful engineering diffractometer at the Spallation Neutron Source, Oak Ridge National Laboratory.
 As a senior scientist in the Neutron Science Directorate, he led innovative research, using neutron scattering as a primary tool, to understand deformation and phase transformation behaviour in complex materials.